Get started with Fortnox to HubSpot sync app

 | Order: hs_total_price | <- | Total | Set when Total is present on the Fortnox order |

-| Association: Order ↔ Deal | <- | Remarks | Deal id parsed from HUBSPOT_DEAL_ID:<id> in Remarks |
+| Association: Order ↔ Deal | <- | Remarks | When present: deal id parsed from HUBSPOT_DEAL_ID:<id> in Remarks (takes precedence) |

 | Associations: Order ↔ Contacts, Companies, Line items | <- | (via Deal) | Same records associated to the Deal are associated to the Order |